fourTheorem/slic-starter/logging/README.md

 The Centralized Logging service enables developers to ship their logs from CloudWatch Logs to Logz.io.

 ## How this works
-This service will deploy a lambda function located in `/logging/lambda_function.py` This lambda function will take Cloudwatch Logs as inputs, and ship them to Logz.io
+This service will deploy a lambda function located in `/logging/lambda_function.py`, which will take Cloudwatch Logs as inputs, and ship them to Logz.io
+Each service automatically subscribes itself to the logging function upon deployment.

 ## Getting Started
 Before deploying this service, log into your logz.io account and find your **Logz.io API Token**.